 I get in cooking ruts.
-I love to cook and create yummy meals for my family, but many times throughout the year I get in a cooking rut.
+I love to cook and create yummy meals for my family, but many times throughout the year I get into a cooking rut.
 Nothing sounds good, nothing sounds healthy or I just don’t want to cook it again.
 Whatever the reason, I am in a rut in the kitchen.
-So I have made a list of my go to meals for all seasons to get me through this stage.
+So I have made a list of my go-to meals for all seasons to get me through this stage.
 These are easy and quick meals that will warm up your kitchen and give your family something good to eat.
 Here are my GO-TO meals for the winter.

 This is one of my favorite soups, so quick and easy to fix it will make your head spin.

 1lb Italian sausage (you can also use Italian Turkey sausage)

 1 large onion, chopped

 1 stalk celery, chopped

 6 cups chicken broth (I like brothy soups so I add more broth)